 As in Transcendence (the film), the superintelligent machine integrates nanotechnology with the natural environment itself.
 It sees the destructive power of humanity as contradictory to the needs of the physical environment.
 To maintain the health of the planet, humanity is considered damaging, and thus redundant as a species?

 Should we fight the superintelligence that seeks to eradicate us?
 Or, do we finally see that we are a disease, a parasite upon the Earth?
 If we accept this, and accept our fate to biological extinction, is there another way for us to survive?

-We will, according to the theory and my postulations, reach a stage at which superintelligence is able to create a fully-immersive metauniverse.
+We will, according to the theory, reach a stage at which superintelligence is able to create a fully-immersive metauniverse.
 It will then scan and upload every human’s mind and consciousness to a vast computer server, which it is able to both create and maintain independent of human intervention.
 We will live forever as digital versions of ourselves.

 As the simulation hypothesis goes, there is a high probability that this has already occurred numerous times, and that the universe as we know it is only one level of infinite metauniverses, all controlled by superintelligent beings with access to vast computing power.
-When you get into reading Nick Bostrom’s paper, it actually isn’t as far-fetched as it sounds.
+When you get into reading it, it actually isn’t as far-fetched as it sounds.